PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

    which can only be known after selecting a `QecInstrImpl`?
    The proposed default is a conservative interface-level constraint followed by a more concrete resolved `SpaceTimePlan`.
+8. Should the generic Rust layer be a small `pecos-instr` crate or a narrowly scoped module owned by `pecos-phir`?
+Stage 0 should decide this from dependency direction and type/ID reuse, not naming preference.
+9. Should initial PHIR emission preserve resolved high-level QEC operations, immediately expand implementation plans, or provide both verified lowering levels?
+The proposal favors both, with explicit artifact names.

 ## Recommended first implementation slice

-Implement Stage 1a entirely in Rust before adding public bindings.
-Include at least two Rust `QecInstrImpl` implementations for one instruction so selection and support diagnostics are real rather than interfaces with only one path.
-Freeze and test the serialized artifacts, then add the Stage 1b PyO3 wrappers and prove Rust/Python construction parity.
+Complete the Stage 0 PHIR boundary audit, then implement Stage 1a entirely in Rust before adding public bindings.
+First prove the generic boundary with one small non-QEC `InstrSet`.
+Then include at least two Rust `QecInstrImpl` implementations for one QEC instruction so selection and support diagnostics are real rather than interfaces with only one path.
+Freeze and test the serialized artifacts, lower one resolved fixture to PHIR in Rust, then add the Stage 1c PyO3 wrappers and prove Rust/Python construction parity.

-Only then implement one complete single-patch vertical slice: Rust logical QEC instruction applications -> Rust-resolved plan -> Rust-generated Guppy source and metadata -> thin Python Guppy compilation -> QIS trace -> normalized TickCircuit -> DEM.
-Compare that trace, measurement ledger, detectors, observables, and DEM against `make_surface_code`.
+Only then implement one complete single-patch vertical slice: Rust `InstrProgram` QEC applications -> Rust-resolved plan -> Rust-generated PHIR and Guppy source/metadata -> thin Python Guppy compilation -> QIS trace -> normalized TickCircuit -> DEM.
+Compare the PHIR semantics and that trace's measurement ledger, detectors, observables, and DEM against `make_surface_code`.
 This proves the actual PECOS route before adding more instructions or a convenience reference Tick renderer.